-- 8. Any complaint, by or on behalf of any student who is a foster youth as defined in Education Code 51225.2, alleging district noncompliance with any requirement applicable to the student regarding placement decisions, the responsibilities of the district's educational liaison to the student, the award of credit for coursework satisfactorily completed in another school, district, or country; school or records transfer; or the grant of an exemption from Board-imposed graduation requirements.
-(Education Code 48853, 48853.5, 49069.5, 51225.1, 51225.2) (cf. 6173.1 Education for Foster Youth) - 9.
-Any complaint, by or on behalf of a student who transfers into the district after the second year of high school and is a homeless child or youth as defined in 42 USC 11434a, a former juvenile court school student currently enrolled in the district, a child of a military family as defined in Education Code 49701, or a migrant student as defined in Education Code 54441, or by or on behalf of an immigrant student participating in a newcomer program as defined in Education Code 51225.2 in the third or fourth year of high school, alleging district noncompliance with any requirement applicable to the student regarding the grant of an exemption from Board-imposed graduation requirements.
-(Education Code 51225.1) (cf. 6173 Education for Homeless Children)

-(cf. 6173.2 - Education of Children of Military Families)

-(cf. 6173.3 - Education for Juvenile Court School Students)
+- 9. Course periods without educational content (Education Code 51228.1-51228.3) Any complaint, by or on behalf of a student who transfers into the district after the second year of high school and is a homeless child or youth as defined in 42 USC 11434a, a former juvenile court school student currently enrolled in the district, a child of a military family as defined in Education Code 49701, or a migrant student as defined in Education Code 54441, or by or on behalf of an immigrant student participating in a newcomer program as defined in Education Code 51225.2 in the third or fourth year of high school, alleging district noncompliance with any requirement applicable to the student regarding the grant of an exemption from Board-imposed graduation requirements.
+(Education Code 51225.1) (cf. 6173 - Education for Homeless Children) (cf. 6173.2 - Education of Children of Military Families) - (cf. 6173.3 Education for Juvenile Court School Students)